MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/PD-field-references-PS.md

     - D365PS
 ---

+# 2. Add custom fields to price setup and transactional entities of Project Service (Steps 5-7)

 Assuming you have completed the common steps 1 to 4 and created your pricing dimension solution, we will proceed to adding the required references for these custom fields to entities and the User Interface elements such as Forms and Views in Project Service solution

-**5. Add custom pricing dimension fields to price setup and transactional entities**
+## 5. Add custom pricing dimension fields to price setup and transactional entities

 Once custom fields and entities have been created, the next step is to make Project Service price setup and business transactional entities aware of your custom entities or option sets by creating reference fields.
 Depending on whether your pricing dimensions list includes option set dimensions or entity dimensions or both, follow only the steps in Option set custom pricing dimensions OR only Entity-based custom pricing dimensions, OR follow both.